Pandocomatic

 nor a/

 .
-These paths are resolved by prepending the path to the pandocomatic data directory.
+These paths are resolved by appending the path to the pandocomatic data directory.
 These come in handy for defining general usable external pandocomatic templates.Note.
 For filters, processors, and start-up or clean-up scripts, the path is first checked against the

 PATH

 .
-If pandocomatic finds an executable matching the path, it will resolve that executable instead.Paths relative to a root path start with
+If pandocomatic finds an executable matching the path, it will resolve that executable instead. -

 $ROOT$